-Learn a "bit" about binary through creative activities in 1s and 0s.
+Learn a "bit" about binary through creative activities.

 Did you know that the binary code all computers use is made up of a series 0s and 1s?
 Each 0 or 1 is called a bit, and 8 bits make up a byte.
 So when you're watching a 15-second TikTok video (72 megabytes), you're actually looking at over 600 million bits!